-SYLLABUS: BAVARIAN GRADUATE PROGRAM IN ECONOMICS Advanced Econometrics: August 21-26, 2022 Jeffrey M. Wooldridge Michigan State University Goal: This course covers estimation and applications of linear and nonlinear econometric models.
+SYLLABUS: BAVARIAN GRADUATE PROGRAM IN ECONOMICS Advanced Econometrics: March 5-10, 2023

+Jeffrey M. Wooldridge Michigan State University

+Goal: This course covers estimation and applications of linear and nonlinear econometric models with a focus on "microeconometrics."
 The estimation methods include ordinary least squares, generalized least squares, maximum likelihood estimation, and quasi-maximum likelihood estimation.
-We will also cover methods when some variables are endogenous, particularly instrumental variables methods for linear and nonlinear models with cross-sectional data.
+We will also cover methods when some variables are endogenous, particularly instrumental variables methods for linear and models with cross-sectional data.
 Linear panel data and nonlinear panel data models are covered in some detail.
-We will apply the methods to linear and nonlinear difference-in-differences with pooled cross sections and panel data.
+We will apply the methods to linear difference-in-differences with pooled cross sections and panel data.

 Background: I will assume a working knowledge of probability and statistics - including manipulations involving conditional expectations and the basic limit theorems, such as the law of large numbers and the central limit theorem.
 Nevertheless, most of the presentation is based on understanding assumptions and applying the methods.
-Some of the lecture notes requires facility with matrix algebra.
-Sunday, August 21, 2022 19:00 Welcome Meeting/Dinner Monday-Thursday Daily Schedule: